CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

   6.62 │    └──jne    1f8
 ```

 Unsurprisingly our `idiv` has a branch just before it that skips over the modulo if the input is less than `ceil`.
 If we know most of our input values are below the `ceil`, we can provide a compiler hint like `__builtin_expect` (as shown in the video), to help the compiler schedule the code more optimiallly.
-Here is the change to the benchmarking loop.
+Here is that change to the benchmarking loop.

 ```cpp
 for (auto _ : s) {